Programme - day one 2024

 • Addressing equity concerns through design choices, mitigations and revenue allocation is a key element of the design process.

-Michael Roth - Auckland Council
+Michael Roth - lead transport advisor, Auckland Council

 12.00pm